Incentive Designs for Stackelberg Games with a Large Number of Followers and their Mean-Field Limits: Ill-posedness of Incentive Strategies in the Large Population Limit.

 \section{Ill-posedness of Incentive Strategies in the Large Population Limit.}

 We now study incentive strategies for $\mathcal{P}_{N}$ when the number of followers goes to infinity.
-We know that under some general conditions, the limit of the sequence of equilibrium strategies of a symmetric Nash game with finitely many players is a well-defined strategy in the infinite population game, and that this limit leads to existence and characterization of mean-field equilibria \cite{lacker2018convergence, carmona2018probabilistic, fischer2017connection, lacker2016general, saldi2020approximate, saldi2018markov}.
-In this section, we show that the same type of result does not hold for the stochastic incentive Stackelberg game $\mathcal{P}_{N}$.
-We do so, using a quadratic Gaussian (QG) game example.
+We know that under some general conditions, the limit of the sequence of equilibrium strategies of a symmetric Nash game with finitely many players is a well-defined strategy in the infinite population game and that this limit leads to existence and characterization of mean-field equilibria \cite{lacker2018convergence, carmona2018probabilistic, fischer2017connection, lacker2016general, saldi2020approximate, saldi2018markov}.
+In the following, we show that the same type of result \emph{does not hold} for the stochastic incentive Stackelberg game $\mathcal{P}_{N}$ by providing a counterexample of a quadratic Gaussian (QG) game.

 Let the cost functions of the leader and followers be given as